Rick-Phoenix/sketch/docs/src/templating/render-preset.md

 Presets can be rendered with the `render-preset` command, or generated automatically with [another preset](../presets/git.md#adding-templates), such as a git repo preset.

-# Types Of Presets
+# Creating A Preset

-There are two kinds of templating presets, which are best used under different kinds of situations.
+A preset contains an optional context (which overrides the global context), and a list of two kinds of items, which are best used under different kinds of situations:

-### 1. Collection Preset

-**Features**:

-- Aggregates individual templates
+## Individual Template

-- Can define individual output path
+- An individual template (with manually controlled output path and local context)
-- Can provide group and individual context

-**Use case**:

-For cases when you need more granular control about the templates that you want to select, their output paths, or their local context.

-**How it works**:

-You select an individual template, and provide an output path and an optional local context.
-You can provide a group context which can be overridden by a template's individual context.

-Relative paths will resolve from the root of the target directory (which can be defined manually via command for custom templates, or is inferred automatically when the template is being rendered as part of another preset)

-#### Example
+### Example

 ```yaml
 {{#include ../../../examples/templating/templating.yaml:prop_name}}